Armed robbers kill London-based journalist on Tamale-Kintampo Highway

 An international journalist in Ghana for a documentary has been shot to death by suspected armed robbers on the Tamale–Buipe road in the Savannah region.

-According to the Northern Regional Police command, the incident occurred around the Mpaha Junction on Monday at about 7pm.
+According to the Northern Regional Police command, the incident occurred around the Mpaha Junction on Monday, August 23, 202, at 7pm.

 A statement signed by the Officer in Charge in Buipe, Chief Inspector George Gyasi, and addressed to the doctors at Tamale Teaching Hospital who are set to conduct an autopsy, indicated that the police officers rushed to the scene but the robbers had fled through the bush before their arrival.